impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 		- 4. What measures were taken to ensure optimization stability across seeds and models?
 Do different initialization points (e.g., influence-selected seeds vs. random) lead to consistent canary detectability, or is the outcome highly variable?
 			- For all of the baselines, we run three trials with different random initializations and report the mean and variance of FPR@0.1%TPR.
 The variances are included in Table 1 for the main results and shown as error bars in Figure 3 for the ablation studies.
 			- Initializations for OptiFluence are chosen according to the IF-INIT procedure explained in Section 5.1 where we find the most influential training samples according to the Normalized Self-Influence Scores and pick the top 3 consistently.
+		- collapsed:: true
-		- 5. Since the framework is inspired by differential privacy but ultimately empirical, can you clarify how the metric (TPR@FPR) relates to formal ε or δ values?
+		  5. Since the framework is inspired by differential privacy but ultimately empirical, can you clarify how the metric (TPR@FPR) relates to formal ε or δ values?
 Is there any attempt to estimate lower bounds on ε or compare to DP auditing baselines that produce numeric privacy budgets?
 			- We have addressed this question in W4.
 We want to additionally note that "DP Auditing" baselines often go beyond auditing with canary samples and produce canary gradients [1] or otherwise change the training procedure [2] to achieve the tightest lower-bounds possible. **Our work is strictly in the space of auditing using canaries in the input (sample) space.
 The benefit of this type of audit is its versatility (given its architecture-agnosticism) and transferability (that we have demonstrated).**
 			- We nevertheless have included DP-Auditing results in Section 6.2 (Table 3) with the TPR@0.1FPR metric to show **where first-party tight audits are not possible optimized, canaries can provide a useful alternative.** Additionally, to answer the reviewers question, using the [`privacy-estimates`](https://github.com/microsoft/responsible-ai-toolbox-privacy) by Zanella-Béguelin et al, we have calculated the following lower bounds for a MNIST model trained with DP-SGD with $\varepsilon \in \{1, 2, 6, 8\}$ and measured the lower-bounds.
 Given the time-sensitivity of the rebuttal we reduced our number of shadow models to 5K (instead of 20K) and the results are as follows:
 			  | $\varepsilon$ | TPR@0.1FPR | $\hat\varepsilon_{-}$|